jstowers/flutter_clock/digital_clock/README.md

 • After refactoring, the codebase is much cleaner and I am amazed at how little code is needed to manage a Timer using the `ChangeNotifierProvider` versus the internal setState methods of the original DigitalClock class.

-• In the time_state model, an error appears within the Provider package when `notifyListeners()` is called after each second.
-I researched and debugged this issue but could not eliminate this error.
+• In my time_state model, an error appears within the Provider package when `notifyListeners()` is called after the first few seconds.
+The model stabilizes and this errors disappears.
+I researched and debugged this issue but could not eliminate this error on app startup.
 Importantly, this error does not affect the clock's accuracy.
 I have seen other people report issues where `notifyListeners` calls `setState() or markNeedsBuild() during a build`.
-Given the complexity of handling frequent state changes with timers, this error is less severe than the breaking changes I saw when mixing internal Widget state with a ChangeNotifierProvider.
+Given the complexity of handling frequent state changes with timers, this issue is less severe than the breaking changes I saw when mixing internal Widget state with a ChangeNotifierProvider.

 ## Next Steps